Bill

 Bill Summary

-A BILL 26-617 IN THE COUNCIL OF THE DISTRICT OF COLUMBIA To amend, on a temporary basis, the Body-Worn Camera Regulation and Reporting Requirements Act of 2015 and Chapter 39 of Title 24 of the District of Columbia Municipal Regulations to require release of body-worn camera recordings of Metropolitan Police Department Officers present in the event of an officer-involved death or serious use of force by a law enforcement officer other than a Metropolitan Police Department officer.
+AN ACT IN THE COUNCIL OF THE DISTRICT OF COLUMBIA To amend, on a temporary basis, section 3004 of the Body-Worn Camera Regulation and Reporting Requirements Act of 2015 and Chapter 39 of Title 24 of the District of Columbia Municipal Regulations to require the release of body-worn camera recordings of Metropolitan Police Department Officers present in the event of an officer-involved death or serious use of force by a law enforcement officer other than a Metropolitan Police Department officer.

 AI Summary

-This bill, the Body-Worn Camera Transparency for Use of Force Temporary Amendment Act of 2026, temporarily amends existing law to require the public release of body-worn camera (BWC) recordings and officer names in cases of officer-involved deaths or serious use of force, even when law enforcement officers from agencies other than the Metropolitan Police Department (MPD) are involved, provided an MPD officer is present.
-It also clarifies that MPD officers are generally prohibited from reviewing BWC footage to assist in writing initial reports for incidents involving an officer-involved death or serious use of force directly involving an MPD officer, but they may review footage for such incidents involving other law enforcement officers prior to a specific emergency act's effective date.
-The bill defines "law enforcement officer" broadly to include federal, state, and local agents authorized to enforce laws, and it applies retroactively to August 1, 2025, with the temporary provisions expiring after 225 days.
+This bill, the Body-Worn Camera Transparency for Use of Force Temporary Amendment Act of 2026, temporarily amends existing laws to require the public release of body-worn camera recordings in cases of officer-involved deaths or serious use of force, even when the officer involved is not from the Metropolitan Police Department (MPD) but an MPD officer was present.
+Specifically, it mandates the release of names and body-worn camera footage of all directly involved MPD officers and, where available, other law enforcement officers, along with a description of the incident, within 10 business days of the bill's effective date for incidents occurring between August 1, 2025, and the bill's enactment.
+The bill also clarifies that MPD officers are generally prohibited from reviewing body-worn camera footage to assist in writing initial reports for incidents involving MPD officers, but they may do so for incidents involving other law enforcement officers prior to the bill's effective date.
+A "law enforcement officer" is defined broadly to include any authorized officer, agent, or employee of federal, state, or local governments involved in preventing, detecting, or investigating violations of law.
+The bill applies retroactively to August 1, 2025, and is temporary, expiring after 225 days.

 Sponsors (2)